-'''

-\underline{\hspace{0.1cm}} \texttt{eq}\underline{\hspace{0.1cm}} (\textit{other})

-'''

-'''

-class mockify.matchers.Any

-'''

-'''

-Bases: mockify.matchers.Matcher

-'''

-Matches any value.
+''' New in version 0.6. \underline{\phantom{a}}eq\underline{\phantom{a}} (other) Check if other can be accepted by this matcher. repr() Return textual representation of this matcher.
+Returned string representation is later used in error reporting. class mockify.matchers.Allof(values) Bases: mockify.matchers.Matcher Matches if and only if received value is equal to all given values.
+You can also use matchers in values.
+New in version 0.6. eq (other) Check if other can be accepted by this matcher. repr() Return textual representation of this matcher.
+Returned string representation is later used in error reporting. class mockify.matchers.Any Bases: mockify.matchers.Matcher Matches any value.
 This can be used as a wildcard, when you care about number of arguments in your expectation, not their values or types.
-This can also be imported as underscore:

-'''

-eq (other)

-Check if other can be accepted by this matcher.

-'''

-'''

-class mockify.matchers.Type(types)

-Bases: mockify.matchers.Matcher

-'''

-Matches any value that is instance of one of given types.
+This can also be imported as underscore: from mockify.matchers import \underline{\phantom{a}}eq\underline{\phantom{a}} (other) Check if other can be accepted by this matcher. repr() Return textual representation of this matcher.
+Returned string representation is later used in error reporting. class mockify.matchers.Type(types) Bases: mockify.matchers.Matcher Matches any value that is instance of one of given types.
 This is useful to record expectations where we do not care about expected value, but we do care about expected value type.

-'''

-eq(other)

-Check if other can be accepted by this matcher.
+New in version 0.6. \underline{\phantom{a}}eq\underline{\phantom{a}} (other) Check if other can be accepted by this matcher. repr() Return textual representation of this matcher.
+Returned string representation is later used in error reporting. class mockify.matchers.Regex(pattern, name=None) Bases: mockify.matchers.Matcher '''

-repr()

-'''

-'''

-class mockify.matchers.Regex (pattern, name=None)

-Bases: mockify.matchers.Matcher

-'''